czifumasa/ytmusic-lib-tracker/docs/README.md

 ##### Create exe

-Python scripts can be freezed and delivered as executable.
+Python scripts can be frozen and delivered as executable.
 It can be created using [cx_freeze](https://github.com/marcelotduarte/cx_Freeze).

 ```